goobers692s/notes/README.md

 4. Comment yourcode.
 Write concise explanations of what each block ofcode does and why it' s there.This will not only make your current code more understandable,but also help you (and others) in the future when you come back to it or need to modify it.Use comments sparingly, however, to avoid cluttering up your Code.
 5. Learn and use version control systems, such as Git, regularly.
 By using versioncontrol, you can track the history of your changes, easily revert to previous versions,and collaborate with others more effectively.
 6. Continuously learn and adapt to new programming techniques, tools, languages, frameworks,etc. As the world of programming continues to evolve, it is essential to keep up with the latest developments and bestpractices to stay ahead of the curve and become a more valuable and wellrounded developer.

+# 2024-02-16
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+First, prioritize your tasks.
+When you're working on a project, it' s important to determine which tasks are most critical to the success of the project.
+By focusing on these tasks first, you can ensure that your code is of high quality and meets the requirements of your project timeline.
+You can use a task management tool, such as Trello or Asana, to keep track of tasks and their priorities.